 Everyone has their own preferences for shoes.
-For lindy hop, I most often wear flat canvas tennis shoes, although I recently switched to Swivells and Chloe Hong and am loving them both.
-I may be done with cheap canvas shoes.
-For balboa, I most often wear a vintage-inspired shoe with a low heel (1.5-2 inches).
-I personally wouldn’t go above a 3 inch heel for balboa and I am preferring the look and feel of shorter heels more and more.
-For women, you will need a sole that isn’t too sticky so that you can spin.
-Spinning with sticky soles can wreak havoc on your knees and ankles.
-A lot of swing dancers like to wear shoes they find at any regular shoe store but there are so many great swing dance shoe companies out there these days.
+I want my shoes to grip a little and also slide well.
+Floor surfaces can vary widely.
+For lindy hop, I look for a dance shoes with short heels (1.5 inches) or boots.
+For balboa, I prefer a vintage-inspired shoe with a low heel (1.5-2 inches).
+I recommend keeping heels at 3 inches or less for balboa.
+There are a lot of great short heel and flat options for balboa these days.
+Follows in particular need a sole that isn’t too sticky for spins.
+Spinning with sticky soles can wreak havoc on knees and ankles.
+A lot of swing dancers like to wear shoes they find at any regular shoe store but there are many great swing dance shoe companies out there these days.
 I often add insoles and cushions to make my feet more comfortable.
 If I buy regular shoes, there are things I can do to make the soles more slick.
 I elaborate more on adjusting the sole below.
-You can expect a really good pair of dance shoes to cost you around $200.
+You can expect a good pair of dance shoes to cost you around $150-250.
 A lot of the great companies are overseas so you will have shipping fees as well.
 I find many of my swing shoes at the websites below.

 Regular shoe options: